Yoram Dinstein

-Yoram Dinstein (יורם דינשטיין; born January 2, 1936) is an Israeli scholar and Professor Emeritus at Tel Aviv University.
-He is a specialist on international law, and a prominent authority on the laws of war.
-He served as President of Tel Aviv University from 1991 to 1998.
-Won the 2023 Israel prize for law research.
+Yoram Dinstein (יורם דינשטיין; 2 January 1936 – 10 February 2024) was an Israeli scholar and professor emeritus at Tel Aviv University.
+He was a specialist on international law and an authority on the laws of war.
+He served as President of Tel Aviv University from 1991 to 1998 and won the 2023 Israel Prize for law research.

 Biography

-Yoram Dinstein was born in Tel Aviv in 1936.
+Yoram Dinstein was born in Tel Aviv on 2 January 1936.
 He received his legal education from Hebrew University of Jerusalem, where he graduated summa cum laude, and New York University Law School.
+Dinstein died on 10 February 2024, at the age of 88.

 Legal and academic career

-Dinstein was appointed an instructor at the Hebrew University in 1964.
+Dinstein began teaching at the Hebrew University in 1964.
 From 1966 to 1970, he was a member of the Israeli delegation to the United Nations and the Israeli Consul-General in New York City.

 Dinstein was Dean of the Faculty Law at Tel Aviv University from 1978 to 1980.
 From 1980 to 1985 he was the Rector of Tel Aviv University (1980–85), and he served as its president from 1991 to 1998 (following Moshe Many, and succeeded by Itamar Rabinovich).

-He served twice as the Charles H. Stockton Professor of International Law at the U.S. Naval War College in Newport, Rhode Island, from 1999 to 2000 and again from 2002 to 2003.
+Dinstein served twice as the Charles H. Stockton Professor of International Law at the U.S. Naval War College in Newport, Rhode Island, from 1999 to 2000 and again from 2002 to 2003.
 He was also a Humboldt Fellow at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg, Germany, a Meltzer Visiting Professor of Law at New York University, and a visiting Professor of Law at the University of Toronto.